-Figure 10.
-First-order variance-based sensitivity-analysis results for the SA experiment; higher values indicate more total influence of the input variable upon the output variable.
-Only results that are at least four standard deviations above zero are shown.
+Figure 12.
+Total variance-based sensitivity-analysis results for the SA experiment; higher values indicate more total influence of the input variable upon the output variable.
+Results are summarized by the thematic categories for input and output variables defined in Table 4 and Table 5 of the Appendix.

 A complementary approach to analyzing sensitivities in simulation models uses a classification and regression tree (CART) to semi-quantitatively rank and diagnose influence upon an outcome in a format like a decision tree (21).
-Figure 11 illustrates the critical values of key inputs that determine whether a bioproduct technology reaches commercial readiness (i.e., a commercial plant is built).
+Figure 13 illustrates the critical values of key inputs that determine whether a bioproduct technology reaches commercial readiness (i.e., a commercial plant is built).
 Ten variables (listed below in order of influence) most determine that commercial readiness: